The Kong Solar Studio

 As part of our Solar Collaboration with Gorillaz we wanted to help rebuild Kong Studio with a modern and greener technology.
 Gorillaz x E.ON’s Kong Solar Studio launched 10th June at Demon Dayz Festival in Margate UK.
 A Sun Harvester by day and a Music Maker by night, this fully functioning recording studio built in a vintage trailer enables new musicians, vocalists and beat makers to collaborate and create music using renewable energy, stored in batteries allowing music creation throughout the night.

 We wanted to do all of this with the Power of the Sun.
+And now we’re heading to Germany and Hungary so keep an eye out for further collaborations from November!

 Our studio is a fully functional, music making tool that is powered by solar energy.